anton-shikov/HW_1/README.md

 ## License

-This project is free and available for everyone
+This project is free and available for everyone.

 ## Acknowledgments

-Eugene Bakin for python course
+Eugene Bakin for python course.